A guide to dog adoption

 An Australian Shepherd dog in a pink and rose gold Valgray for Dogs collar while outside with its South African owners

-Lastly, we know how intimidating the doggy adoption process is.
+That said, we know how intimidating the doggy adoption process can be.
 The requirements for would-be dog owners make finding and bringing a new dog home even scarier, right?!
 So, without further adieu, here is our guide to dog adoption!

 A Great Dane in a Valgray for Dogs Bone Grey and gold dog collar sitting face to face with its owner in the South Africa veld.